HMS Kent (1679): Service from 1699 to 1722

 She sailed with Leake's Fleet in 1708 to the Mediterranean then returned to the English Channel.
 Under Captain Robert Johnson she served with the Main Fleet in 1709/10.
 She captured the 56-gun Le Superbe on 30 July 1710.
 Captain Robert Hughes was in command in 1711 for service in the English Channel.
 She served as the Flagship of Rear-Admiral Sir Thomas Hardy in 1712 in the Soundings near the Isles of Scilly.
-With the end of the Was of Spanish Succession, she underwent a great Repair at Portsmouth between August 1714 and March 1715 at a cost of 4,689.11.1½d.
+With the end of the Wars of Spanish Succession, she underwent a great repair at Portsmouth between August 1714 and March 1715 at a cost of 4,689.11.1½d.
 She followed this by a small repair and fitting for the Mediterranean at Portsmouth at a cost of 5,810.16.4½d in the spring of 1717.

 In 1718, she was commissioned under Captain Thomas Mathews.
 Off Corfu (on the west coast of Greece) in February 1718, she captured the Spanish 64-gun Santa Rosalia.
-She captured the 60-gun San Carlos at the Battle of Passaro (southern most point on Sicily) on 11 August 1718.
+She captured the 60-gun San Carlos at the Battle of Passaro (southernmost point on Sicily) on 11 August 1718.
 She remained in commission during the short war with Spain (December 1718 to February 1720), then was placed in Ordinary.
 Her dismantling at Woolwich was completed on 17 March 1722 with the intent of rebuilding.